Therapist Near Me in Washington, D.C. · Dupont Circle Since 2003

 Depression & Mood

 Sometimes depression isn't what you'd expect.
-It's not always sadness — sometimes it's numbness, disconnection, going through the motions without feeling much of anything.
+It's not always sadness.
+Sometimes it's numbness, disconnection, going through the motions without feeling much of anything.
 You're not lazy or ungrateful.
-Something got disconnected, and therapy can support you in finding it again.
+Something got disconnected, and therapy can help you find it again.

 Learn more about Depression therapy →